Michael Wildes: Appointment to Governor's Immigration Panel

-2018 Mayoral Election

-On June 6, 2018, Wildes won the Democratic primary for Mayor of Englewood, defeating his opponent Phil Meisner by a 2-1 margin.

-On November 6, 2018, Wildes was elected Mayor of Englewood, winning 84% of the vote in the general election.

-Controversial statements
+Anti-Gaddafi activities

 Wildes generated widespread controversy in 2009 when he organized rallies to oppose Libyan President Muammar Gaddafi's visit to New Jersey.

 Wildes pressed the U.S. State Department to prevent Gaddafi from staying in a tent on Donald Trump's estate in Englewood during the 2009 United Nations General Assembly meeting in New York City.
 Wildes said, "I have every problem with a person who admittedly blew up a plane killing 38 New Jersey residents and has the audacity in recent days to give a hero's welcome to a convicted terrorist.
 To have to remove his rubbish free of charge is insulting."
 Wildes maintained that the City of Englewood should not have to pay the cost of cleanup and security for the Libyan leader and the opposition protestors.